collegeman/php-tent-client/README.md

     )

 You'll want to store this data somewhere and relate it back to the user's Entity URI.
-For example, our console application stores its keys this way:
+For example, our console app uses the PHP session to store these values, but your app will probably want to store them someplace a little more persistent (like in a database).

     $response = $app->register()
     if (!$response->isError()) {
       session_start();
       $_SESSION[$entity]['app'] = $app->getConfig();
     }

-Our console app uses the PHP session to store these values - your app will probably want to store them someplace a little more permanent, like in a database.

 Once stored, you can intialize your request object in future requests using the stored configuration, skipping registration.